 Little Jack is a young fox living happily with his family in the woods, but everything changes when his father is captured by a circus troupe in order to be part of their show.
 The rest of the animals from the wood will share the same destiny.
 With the help from a nature-loving disabled boy in a wheelchair and a young acrobat girl, Little Jack will try to rescue the animals.
 Written by

-György Gát has said that Irén Henrik, widow of Attila Dargay, praised the movie and considered it an equal to his husband's original The Little Fox (1981) animated film.
-Henrik denied this, criticizing the movie's choppy animation, the awkward character designs, as well as admitting that the only reason the movie was titled "Kis Vuk" was to capitalize on the original's popularity.
+György Gát has said that Irén Henrik, widow of Attila Dargay, praised the movie and considered it an equal to his husband's original The Little Fox (1981).
+Henrik denied this, criticizing the movie's choppy animation and awkward character designs.
+Gát' admitted that the movie was titled "Kis Vuk" to capitalize on the original's popularity.
 See more »

 Was this review helpful to you?